 In short, passive aggressiveness is anger, hostility, and/or learned helplessness in disguise, expressed in a covert, underhanded way to "even the score," and with the hope of "getting away with it."
 The perceived payoffs for the passive-aggressive are greater power, control, and negative emotional satisfaction.

 There are many communication skills and strategies you can use to deal with a passive aggressive individual.
-In my reference guide “How to Successfully Handle Passive-Aggressive People,” you can learn how to maintain composure, ways to be proactive instead of reactive, seven powerful strategies to handle passive-aggressive behavior, three types of humor to disarm negativity, and seven types of power you can utilize to compel cooperation.
-Download a free excerpt of (click on title) “How to Successfully Handle Passive-Aggressive People” here.
+In my reference guide (click on title): “How to Successfully Handle Passive-Aggressive People,” you can learn how to maintain composure, ways to be proactive instead of reactive, seven powerful strategies to handle passive-aggressive behavior, three types of humor to disarm negativity, and seven types of power you can utilize to compel cooperation.

 © 2014 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.